 Resistance to Decay and Insect Attack

-Natural durability means redwood can be used outdoors (though not recommended for ground contact).
+Natural durability means heart redwood can be used outdoors (though not recommended for ground contact).
 Wood treated with toxic chemicals can be avoided and this is another reason redwood is so popular.

 Retention of Finish